"... emotions spilled wondrously over into a performance...led by Jun Kim, a young conductor from Ohio...." - Duluth News Tribune-

 Jun Kim has worked under the Maestros such as Dumitru Goia, Jorma Panula, Martyn Brabbins, Kenneth Kiesler, Xian Zhang, Colin Metters, Gustav Meier and Markand Thakar.
-The artists he has collaborated include pianist Mikhail Petukhov (Winner of Queen Elizabeth competition), Yeoleum Son (Laureate of Van Cliburn and Tchaikovsky Competition), Violinist Rachel Barton Pine, Sungsic Yang, Mitica Feraru, Soprano Donna Brown, Baritone Markus Eiche (Vienna State Opera) among many others.
+The artists he has collaborated include pianist Mikhail Petukhov (Winner of Queen Elizabeth competition), Seong-Jin Cho (Gold Medalist, Chopin Competition), Yeol-eum Son (Silver Madalist, Van Cliburn and Tchaikovsky Competitions), Hyesun Paik (Laureate of Tchaikovsky Competition), Violinist Rachel Barton Pine, Sungsic Yang, Mitica Feraru, Clara-Jumi Kang (Gold medalist, Indianapolis Competition), Cellist Amit Peled, Clarinetist, Alexander Fiterstein (Gold Medalist, Nielsen Competition), Soprano Donna Brown, Baritone Markus Eiche (Vienna State Opera), among many others.

 Active as a violinist and an avid chamber musician, Jun Kim has played recitals and concerts and he has been invited to give violin masterclasses and performances at the universities in US and Korea and served as juries for many competitions.
 He has won prizes and awards including the Starling Competition, the CCM Concerto Competition, CIBC Canada National Music Competition, Vancouver Youth Symphony Concerto Competition, Tuesday Musical Competition of Akron and he was a recipient of the Aspen Music Festival Fellowship, British Columbia Cultural Scholarship, Bowdoin Festival fellowship, among others.
 He has also played in violin masterclasses of Cho-liang Lin, Pamela Frank, Federico Agostini, Sergiu Schwartz.
 He has studied chamber music with the members of the Juilliard Quartet, Cleveland Quartet, La Salle Quartet, Tokyo String Quartet, and the Peabody Trio.

-In addition to his positition as the artistic director of Washington Chamber Orchestra, Jun Kim is currently the Director of Orchestral Activities, conducting professor, and the Music Director of the UWM Symphony Orchestra & Chamber Orchestra at University of Wisconsin-Milwaukee, USA
+In addition to his position as the artistic director/conductor of Washington Chamber Orchestra, Jun Kim is currently the Director of Orchestral Activities, Associate Professor of Conducting, and the Music Director of the UWM Symphony Orchestra at University of Wisconsin-Milwaukee, USA